Giulio Cantoni

-Giulio Leonardo Cantoni (29 September 1915 – 25 July 2005) was the director of the United States' National Institutes of Health's Laboratory of Cellular Pharmacology, later renamed the Laboratory of General and Comparative Biochemistry.
+Giulio Leonardo Cantoni (29 September 1915 – July 25, 2005) was the director of the United States' National Institutes of Health's Laboratory of Cellular Pharmacology, later renamed the Laboratory of General and Comparative Biochemistry.

 Early life

-Cantoni grew up in Italy and got a medical degree from the University of Milan in 1938.
-Shortly after the fascists abolished the parliament, and introduced anti-Semitic laws, Cantoni, who was Jewish, fled with his family first to England.
-As Cantoni was boarding a ship heading for the America, World War II broke out, and as an Italian citizen he was interned in England and later in Canada.
-Eventually he was released and allowed to go to the United States in July 1941.
+Cantoni was born on September 29, 1915, in Italy.
+He earned a medical degree from the University of Milan in 1938.
+Shortly after the fascists abolished the parliament and introduced anti-Semitic laws, Cantoni, who was Jewish, fled with his family to England.

+As Cantoni was boarding a ship heading for America, World War II broke out.
+As an Italian citizen, he was interned in England and later in Canada.
+Eventually, he was released and allowed to go to the United States in July 1941.
-Author

 After the war, Cantoni wrote a book about his journey during World War II called From Milano to New York; By Way of Hell: Fascism and the Odyssey of a Young Italian Jew.

-Scientific career
+Career

-Cantoni got a job at University of Michigan's medical school, where he worked until he became an assistant professor of pharmacology at Long Island College of Medicine in 1945.
-In 1948 he moved to the American Cancer Society, and after two years he moved again to Western Reserve University.
-In 1954 he started the National Institutes of Health's Laboratory of Cellular Pharmacology at the National Institute of Mental Health, where he remained as the director until his retirement in 1994.
-In 1983 he joined the United States National Academy of Sciences.
+Cantoni secured a job at University of Michigan's medical school, where he worked until he became an assistant professor of pharmacology at Long Island College of Medicine in 1945.
+In 1948, he moved to the American Cancer Society, and after two years, he moved again to Western Reserve University.
+In 1954, he started the National Institutes of Health's Laboratory of Cellular Pharmacology at the National Institute of Mental Health, where he remained as the director until his retirement in 1994.

-Research

 Cantoni discovered the biological mechanism of methylation using S-adenosylmethionine.

+In 1983, he joined the United States National Academy of Sciences.

-Home life
+Personal life

-Giulio Cantoni married Gabriella Cantoni and they had two daughters named Allegra and Serena.
-Before Cantoni died, he had four grand children, Ariella, Brendan, Ethan and Elliot.
+Cantoni married Gabriella.
+They had two daughters, Allegra and Serena.
+Cantoni died on July 25, 2005.